Facts About Squirrels

 They measure about 12 inches long with reddish fur.
 The pests have flatter tails are in comparison to other squirrels.
 They are excellent climbers and extremely territorial.
 They usually live by themselves.
 If other animals try to move into their space, they will fight them off.

 There are two main species of flying squirrels.
-The northern variety is slightly larger at 21 inches long.
+The northern variety is slightly smaller at 10 inches long.
 Both them and the southern species have greyish-brown fur.
 Unlike most squirrels, they are nocturnal and are mostly active at night.

 Does it sound like a circus in your attic or walls?
 Do you hear chattering, scampering, scratching and gnawing?
 Are you finding piles of acorn shells or chewed hickory nuts?
 Have you seen squirrels in your yard?
 Then there is a good chance that they have moved into your house.
 Squirrels may decide to take up residence in your home any time during the year.
 In the fall and winter they are looking for a place to build nests and stay warm during the winter.
 In the early spring they are looking for a safe area to raise their young.